miramira227/DeformableConv.pytorch/README.md

 # Deformable Conv pytorch
 This repo is the implementation of [Deformable Convolutional Networks](https://arxiv.org/abs/1703.06211) in pytorch framework.

-You can see the procedure of how input image data processing.
+You can see the procedure of this model cell by cell

 # Download data
 Required Dataset: COCO train2017, test2017, annotations